 Always the entrepreneur, I decided that I very much also wanted to become a professional coach, so I entered the Coach Training Program at Coach U and began to, concurrently, coach women to live authentic lives, and assist others virtually.

 In November of '96, a journalist approached me about doing a piece about my work as a VA.
 When that piece was published (The Secretary, Feb, 1997), hundreds of women approached me, anxious and excited about learning how to work from home, using the skills they'd honed in the corporate world.

-We were the first to create a community for VAs, the first to create a training program for them, and the first to offer a referral service to prospective clients.
-Our referral service remains the only one to endorse the VAs who are a part of it—something we're happy to do because we know them, personally and professionally, and we know, first hand, what they're capable of bringing to their clients.
-We know more about this profession than anyone else, and we pass that knowledge on freely to those we serve to assist them in creating the successes they most want.
+We were the first to create a community for VAs, the only ones to create a training program for them, and the first to offer a referral service to prospective clients.
+Our referral service remains the only one to endorse the VAs who are a part of it — something we're happy to do because we know them, personally and professionally, and we know, first hand, what they're capable of bringing to their clients.
+We know more about this profession than anyone else — and we pass that knowledge on freely to those we serve to assist them in creating the successes they most want.

-We've trained hundreds and hundreds of people to be the best VAs in the world.
+We've trained hundreds of people to be the best VAs in the world.
 We've done that by having the highest standards in the industry, and through the use of rigorous quality guidelines.
-To this day, we accept fewer than the number of people who apply to our program, and not everyone successfully completes the program, although our failure rate is very low.
+To this day, we accept less than half the people who apply for entrance to our program, and not everyone successfully completes the program, although our failure rate is very low.